Watch & Listen

 In my editorial last issue, I discussed the federal government’s $467,000 investment in the Canadian Institute of Forestry’s three-year action plan aimed at attracting and retaining women to careers in the forestry industry.

 I recently checked in with Kelly Cooper, president of the Centre for Social Intelligence (CSI), a consulting firm for gender equality in the workplace, for an update on the project.
-She’s heading up the steering committee for the Gender Equality in Forestry National Action Plan.
+Alongside the Canadian Institute of Forestry, she’s heading up the steering committee for the Gender Equity in Forestry National Action Plan.

 At CSI, Cooper conducts gender gap audit assessments for companies pursuing gender parity certification.
 After a site visit and digging into a company’s existing policies, she can deliver recommendations for strategy development and implementation within a few weeks.